ibowditch/userdocs/_build/html/_sources/background.md.txt

-:::{admonition} Why not use ACTIV?
+:::{admonition} Why not use RFS ACTIV?

-ACTIV is an excellent system provided by the RFS for relaying callouts to members, and assisting with forming crews for these callouts.
+RFS ACTIV is an excellent system for relaying callouts to members, and assisting with forming crews for these callouts.

 However, at the moment, it does not have a reliable way of recording attendance at the station.

-It can detect your proximity to the station from your phone (including when driving past the station), but this is not the same as attendance, and does not meet the current requirements of the SOPs and legislation for reliable and accurate attendance records.
+It can detect your proximity to the station from the GPS on your phone (including when driving past the station), but this is not the same as attendance, and does not meet the current requirements of the SOPs and legislation for reliable and accurate attendance records.